AREKAI

 I was born to walk forward.”

-Wrapped in poncho patchwork stitched from old sparring mats and the horn spirals of those who found peace, he rode north—on a horse with no name.
+Wrapped in poncho patchwork stitched from old sparring mats and horn-spirals of those who found peace, he rode north—on a horse with no name.

 “Aye.

-And somewhere, when the dojo grows quiet and the tea tastes extra earthy, the Mentor mutters:
+And when the dojo grows quiet and the tea tastes extra earthy, elders still murmur:

 Mule Fuel in his veins.”